-In 1953, a committee chaired by Major General H. Kennedy, was formed to review all aspects of the Reserve Force and to recommend a future role.98 The next year, the committee tabled its report, which stated that, while there was no requirement for a mobilization structure in peacetime, mobilization “…was to be the primary reason for training and equipping the new ‘Militia’.”99 The result was to be a “…partially trained and equipped force as the nucleus of units to be mobilized and brought up to strength in case of an emergency.”100
+In 1953, a committee chaired by Major General H. Kennedy, was formed to review all aspects of the Reserve Force and to recommend a future role.
+The next year, the committee tabled its report, which stated that, while there was no requirement for a mobilization structure in peacetime, mobilization “…was to be the primary reason for training and equipping the new ‘Militia’.”
+The result was to be a “…partially trained and equipped force as the nucleus of units to be mobilized and brought up to strength in case of an emergency.”

-* Effective August 18, 1955, the Cranbrook-based 107th Heavy Anti-Aircraft Battery, RCA was converted and redesignated “107th Field Battery (Self Propelled)” and allocated to the Lethbridge-based 18th Field Regiment (Self Propelled), RCA.104 This battery was made dormant September 30, 1958.105
+* Effective August 18, 1955, the Cranbrook-based 107th Heavy Anti-Aircraft Battery, RCA was converted and redesignated “107th Field Battery (Self Propelled)” and allocated to the Lethbridge-based 18th Field Regiment (Self Propelled), RCA.
+This battery was made dormant September 30, 1958.

-* Effective August 22, 1955, the 24th Heavy Anti-Aircraft Regiment, RCA was converted and redesignated “24th Medium Anti-Aircraft Regiment, RCA;” it consisted of the 109th and 111th Medium Anti-Aircraft Batteries, RCA.106
+* Effective August 22, 1955, the 24th Heavy Anti-Aircraft Regiment, RCA was converted and redesignated “24th Medium Anti-Aircraft Regiment, RCA;” it consisted of the 109th and 111th Medium Anti-Aircraft Batteries, RCA.

 In 1956, the Minister of National Defence announced a new role for the Canadian Army: “…assistance to the Civil Defence organization in the event of attack on Canada.”
 Training to support this mission, which by 1959 had been termed ‘national survival’, was common to all corps.
 While it did not affect unit organization per se, the principle task – the conduct of rescue and re-entry operations – required the establishment of mobile support columns.
-In the interior of British Columbia, “No. 4 Mobile Support Column” was organized on The British Columbia Dragoons, the 24th Field Artillery Regiment, the 44th Field Squadron, and The Rocky Mountain Rangers.107 Effective April 12, 1960, in common with all other Militia artillery units, the 24th Medium Anti-Aircraft Regiment had Artillery added to its title, becoming the “24th Medium Anti-Aircraft Artillery Regiment”.108 Two years later this unit would be subject to its last organizational change when it was converted to a field artillery regiment, effective December 10, 1962; it consisted of Regimental Headquarters and the 109th Field Battery in Trail and the 111th Field Battery in Nelson.109
+In the interior of British Columbia, “No. 4 Mobile Support Column” was organized on The British Columbia Dragoons, the 24th Field Artillery Regiment, the 44th Field Squadron, and The Rocky Mountain Rangers.

 1964 – The Suttie Commission

-For the five Militia units in Southeastern British Columbia there would be many changes,114 the least significant of which was the proposed move115 of the Regimental Headquarters of The British Columbia Dragoons from Kelowna to Vernon.
-Effective November 9, 1966, however, it was back in Kelowna!116.
+For the five Militia units in South-eastern British Columbia there would be many changes, the least significant of which was the proposed move of the Regimental Headquarters of The British Columbia Dragoons from Kelowna to Vernon.
+Effective November 9, 1966, however, it was back in Kelowna!

 The 7th Field Engineer Regiment in Vancouver was also placed on the Supplementary Order of Battle, and the 44th Field Engineer Squadron became an independent unit with a new field troop in Nelson, as described above.
 The Squadron’s establishment also included a brass band.

-The 8th Field Engineer Regiment continued to exist, and for the 17th Field Engineer Squadron it was planned that the Field Troop located in Creston would be relocated to Kimberley and its presence in Cranbrook eliminated.119 Furthermore, ‘absorbing’ and re-training members of the 31st Technical Squadron, Royal Canadian Electrical and Mechanical Engineers would establish a new troop in Blairmore, Alberta – but this apparently did not take place.120 While the 17th became an independent squadron on 1 July 1, 1967,121 this change in status was relatively short-lived because the unit was transferred to the Supplementary Order of Battle effective December 31, 1968.122
+The 8th Field Engineer Regiment continued to exist, and for the 17th Field Engineer Squadron it was planned that the Field Troop located in Creston would be relocated to Kimberley and its presence in Cranbrook eliminated.
+Furthermore, ‘absorbing’ and re-training members of the 31st Technical Squadron, Royal Canadian Electrical and Mechanical Engineers would establish a new troop in Blairmore, Alberta – but this apparently did not take place.
+While the 17th became an independent squadron on 1 July 1, 1967, this change in status was relatively short-lived because the unit was transferred to the Supplementary Order of Battle effective December 31, 1968.

 Proposed changes to The Rocky Mountain Rangers were relatively minor, with platoons in Quesnel and Armstrong relocated to the appropriate companies (“B” in Kamloops and “C” in Salmon Arm).
 After 1965 this unit would be organized as follows: